jbusecke/xMIP/docs/index.rst

 Installation from Conda Forge
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The easiest way to install xgcm along with its dependencies is via conda forge::
+The easiest way to install xMIP along with its dependencies is via conda forge::

     conda install -c conda-forge xmip